Police lineup: Feedback

-Either confirming or refuting feedback to has been shown to distort witnesses' reported perception of a suspect.
+Either confirming or refuting feedback to the witness has been shown to distort witnesses' reported perception of a suspect.
 Providing feedback to a witness after identifying a suspect can change the way they recall the quality and clarity of their perception of the incident, the speed and certainty of their identification, and other factors, even when witnesses believed the feedback had not influenced their report.
 During questioning or viewing pictures in a lineup, it was found that an eyewitness made a tentative judgement that a certain picture might be the guilty suspect, to which an officer administering the lineup answered, "okay."
 However, upon returning to that picture months later at trial, the witness expressed no doubt that the previously hypothesized picture represented the suspect.

 Fillers

 According to a 2021 study, optimal lineups have fillers who are similar to the description of the perpetrator of a crime, but who are otherwise dissimilar to the suspect.
 When fillers are highly similar to the suspect, it increases the chances that witnesses cannot make a possible identification.
 When fillers are highly dissimilar to the suspect, it increases the chances that witnesses erroneously identify an innocent person.